munibhamza/Package-Manager-Android/README.md

 ## 🧪 How It Works

-- App starts and lists all launchable apps.
+- App starts with an interactive **Onboarding Flow** using a step progress UI.
+- Steps include:
+    1. Allow Accessibility Permission
+    2. Allow “Draw over other apps” Permission
+    3. Set custom App PIN
+    4. Choose Preferences
+    5. Final screen confirms setup is complete and navigates to main app
-- User selects apps to lock.
+- User selects apps to lock from the App List screen.
 - Accessibility Service continuously monitors foreground app launch.
 - If a locked app is launched:
     - User is prompted with LockScreen or a floating Overlay PIN dialog.